GiuseNguyenJohn/johnnguyenphotos.github.io/content/about.md

     main:
         weight: 1
 ---
-{{< figure src="/chess_portrait_bw.jpg" alt="self_portrait" style="align:center;" >}}
+{{< figure src="/camera_portrait.jpg" alt="self_portrait" style="align:center;" >}}

-I'm John Nguyen, a senior at Sheldon High School.
-I am passionate about learning new skills, and I was super excited to combine my photography and web development skills to make this portfolio!
+Welcome to the portfolio of John Nguyen, a dedicated senior at Sheldon High School with a keen eye for photography.
+My passion for acquiring new skills has led me to merge my love for photography with my proficiency in web development, resulting in the creation of this unique portfolio.
+Enjoy your journey through my lens!